notmasonbrooks/EVENT-CENTER-WEBSITE/README.md

 The footer was giving me trouble while i was working with the background images so i took it off of the pages that it wasnt working on.

 I tried to experiment with different techniques on each page to see what i was able to do and get more fammiliar with the syntax while still maintaining a level of cohesiveness throughout the website using color schemes.

+another issue i found myself with was the message box on the contact page.
+I couldnt get it to grow verically as someone typed so you could see the entirity of the message.